6th (UK) Division: First World War

 Bivouac of the 18th Field Ambulance near Bailleul during their march from Armentieres to Ypres in May 1915.

 The 6th Division was a Regular Army division that was sent to France on 9 September 1914.
 It served on the Western Front for the duration of the First World War, first seeing action in the First Battle of Ypres as part of III Corps.

 In 1915 the division moved into the Ypres Salient to relieve troops that had fought in the Second Battle of Ypres.
 The Salient was relatively quiet for the rest of the year, except for an attack on the chateau at Hooge on 9 August.

 At the end of July 1916 the division was withdrawn, having suffered 11,000 casualties, and in September it was attached to XIV Corps where it joined in the Battle of the Somme by attacking the German fortification known as the Quadrilateral.
 It captured this area on 18 September.
 They then participated in the attacks on Morval and Le Transloy before being withdrawn on 20 October and moved into Corps Reserve.
 Total casualties on the Somme were 277 officers and 6,640 other ranks.
 In November the division moved to the relatively quiet La Bassée sector, and in March 1917 it went to the Loos sector where it conducted operations and trench raids around Hill 70.

-Men of the 11th (Service) Battalion, Leicestershire Regiment, the divisional pioneers, with German prisoners in Ribecourt, France, less than two hours after the village was captured, 20 November 1917.
+Men of the 11th (Service) Battalion, Leicestershire Regiment, the divisional pioneers, with Vickers machine guns in a captured second line trench at Ribecourt, 20 November 1917.

 It was withdrawn on 25 July, shortly before the final assault on the hill.
 From reserve, it then went to take part in the Battle of Cambrai as part of III Corps.
 Four days after the battle ended, the division was withdrawn to rest at Basseux.
 By February 1918 the division was manning the Lagnicourt Sector and was there on 22 March when the Germans launched their Spring Offensive which drove the division back and caused 3,900 casualties out of its 5,000 infantry.
 On 25 March the division was withdrawn to the Ypres Salient again as part of the Second Army.

 By September the division was part of IX Corps and took part in the Battle of Épehy, participating in the general attack on St Quentin and The Quadrilateral (not the same as the position of the same name attacked at the Somme (see above)) that began on 18 September and ended with the Quadrilateral's capture on the 25th.

 The division's last two major assaults of the war were in October.
 On the 8th they captured Bohain and on the 18th they took the high ground overlooking the Sambre–Oise Canal that prepared the way for the Battle of the Sambre.